Terryiscool160/Terryiscool160/README.md

 # HELLO
 im terry or **[terryiscool160](https://terryiscool160.xyz)**, a mainly roblox-based developer who does stuff from game dev to apis

-im interested in a variety of things and tend to contribute to my [own gittea](https://git.terryiscool160.xyz), but microsoft can be ok too
+im interested in a variety of things and tend to contribute to my [own gittea](https://git.terryiscool160.xyz), but microsoft can be ok too. you can find me @eggjenniferbenedict on discord

 rust >>